SolsticeMoon/brave-youtube-filter/README.md

 Hides Shorts (shelves + sidebar entry)
 Removes gaming/playables sections

-Customising
+#Customising
 The list is meant to be edited.
 If there’s something you want to keep, just comment it out by adding ! at the start of the line:

-! www.youtube.com##ytd-watch-next-secondary-results-renderer
+! www,youtube,com##ytd-watch-next-secondary-results-renderer

 YouTube changes often, I'll update it when it breaks for me.

-Install (Brave browser, might work on certain add blockers but not tested)
+#Install (Brave browser, might work on certain add blockers but not tested)
 Open:

 brave://settings/shields/filters